labibahmed/Snake-C/README.md

 The main libraries needed for this game to work
 ![Includes](includes.svg)

-The main game loop that runs:
+The main game loop that runs
 ![Game Loop](carbon.svg)

 An array stores information about the game board inside an array.
 This array has boarders made with stars (*) and the inside is filled with space charecters '_'.
 The game loop goes through various functions for different components of the game: